 MAR 385: Advertising and Public Relations - 3 Credit Hours

-The module is a comprehensive exploration of advanced marketing.
-Students will explore the principles and techniques of developing the basic forms of sales, advertising, and public relations materials.
-The module focuses on the importance of effective written communication essential for supporting diverse marketing efforts common to most businesses.
-Students will be made to apply their knowledge practically by developing marketing campaigns for a product/good/service.
+This is an advanced marketing course.
+Principles and techniques for creating the basic forms of sales, advertising, and public relations materials.
+The focus is on effective written communications which support the various types of marketing efforts common to most businesses.
+Students will be required to develop a marketing campaign for a particular good or service as application of knowledge.

 MAN 390: Managing Capital Markets - 3 Credit Hours

-The module will familiarize students with knowledge of financial markets and the institutions serving as intermediaries in the financial market.
-Students will explore the roles of the Federal Reserve, Monetary Policy and Financial Intermediation.
-The module also presents a comprehensive overview of the role of technology in driving markets and enabling adaptability for businesses to survive in rapidly evolving markets.
+This course will provide students with a working knowledge of financial markets and the institutions that serve as intermediaries in the financial market.
+The role of the Federal Reserve, monetary policy, and financial intermediation is emphasized.
+A comprehensive overview is given of how technology drives the markets and how adaptability is paramount for survival in the rapidly changing markets.

 BUS 395: Business Values & Ethics - 3 Credit Hours